 What is Humanitarianism?

-Humanitarianism involves promoting human welfare and providing aid to people in distress, especially during crises like natural disasters, conflicts, and pandemics.
-Being called a humanitarian means being someone who seeks to promote human welfare and social reform, often through charitable or volunteer efforts aimed at alleviating suffering and improving the quality of life for others.
-Some of the core principles of humanitarianism include:
+Humanitarianism involves promoting human welfare and providing aid to people in distress.
+For example, during crises like natural disasters, conflicts, and pandemics.
+Being a humanitarian means actively promoting human welfare and social reform.
+Often this is accomplished through charitable or volunteer efforts aimed at alleviating suffering and improving the quality of life for others.

 Humanity

 The principle of humanity focuses on alleviating suffering and protecting life and dignity wherever it is found.
-Humanitarians strive to help those in need without any consideration of their background, believing that all humans deserve respect and assistance in times of crisis.
+Humanitarians strive to help those in need without any consideration of their background.
+This is because humanitarians believe that all humans deserve respect and assistance in times of crisis.

 Impartiality